Marx Brothers: Stage beginnings

-1905-1914: Rise in independent vaudeville
+1905–1914: Rise in independent vaudeville

 Early performances

 Minnie helped her younger brother Abraham Schönberg (stage name Al Shean) enter show business; he became successful in vaudeville and on Broadway as half of the musical comedy double act Gallagher and Shean.
-His success, and the family's theater background, inspired Minnie to encourage her children to follow in his footsteps.
-Minnie acted as the brothers' manager, using the name Minnie Palmer so that agents did not realize that she was also their mother.
+His success, and the family's theater background, inspired her to encourage her children to follow in his footsteps.
+Using the name Minnie Palmer—so that agents did not realize that she was also their mother—she acted as the brothers' manager.
 All the brothers said, at various points, that Minnie Marx had been the head of the family, the driving force in getting the troupe launched, and the only person who could keep them in order; she was also said to be a hard bargainer with theater management.

 Groucho made his stage debut as a singer in 1905.
-In 1907, Minnie approached vaudeville director Ned Wayburn to produce Groucho in a singing act with Gummo; together with his own discovery, Mabel O'Donnell, they went on the road as "The Three Nightingales".By November of that year, Wayburn had moved on, and the act continued under Minnie's direction.
+In 1907, Minnie approached vaudeville director Ned Wayburn to produce Groucho in a singing act with Gummo; together with his own discovery, Mabel O'Donnell, they went on the road as "The Three Nightingales".
+By November of that year, Wayburn had moved on, and the act continued under Minnie's direction.
 She replaced O'Donnell with a singer named Lou Levy.